About Sarah Wayland

 I received my Ph.D. in 1990 from Brandeis University in Cognitive Psychology; I have worked at Northeastern University, University of Maryland School of Medicine, and University of Maryland’s Center for Advanced Study of Language.
 More recently, she earned her certification as an RDI Consultant.

 I have been deeply involved with local organizations in both a professional capacity and as a parent.
 I have met countless providers, educators, and parents.
 My contacts can help you too.
-I am an active member of the Special Education Citizens’ Advisory Committee of Prince George’s County, Maryland where I am currently Treasurer, and I served on the executive committee of the Individual Differences in Learning Association and the Parents’ Place of Maryland.
+I am an active member of the Special Education Citizens’ Advisory Committee of Prince George’s County, Maryland having served on their board from 2007-2018, and I served on the executive committees of the Individual Differences in Learning Association and the Parents’ Place of Maryland.
 I was also a Board Member for The Arc of Prince George’s County for 4 years.
 She was appointed by the Maryland State Superintendent of Schools to serve on the Special Education State Advisory Committee from 2012 – 2015.
 I co-moderate an international listserv for parents of twice exceptional children (children who are both gifted and learning disabled), GT-Special (click on the GT-Special link in the sidebar), and I am a member of the GT/LD Network.
 She is also a Parents’ Place of Maryland Special Education LEADer of Prince George’s County.

 I have taken many trainings that inform my approach to helping families.
 Those that have the biggest impact include:

 - RDI® (Relationship Development Intervention) – a developmentally sequenced family-focused program that helps children with autism and other social communication challenges learn the skills fundamental to making and maintaining meaningful relationships with their parents, other adults, and their peers – RDI ProgramCertified Consultant since 2013.